einsteinmaster/raspi2websites/README.md

 Create `.env` File with Structure:
 ```
 DB_ROOT_PW=example
+DB_IMAGE=mysql
 ```
-Here you set the MySql Root Password.
+Here you set the MySql Root Password and the Docker Image.
+If you use AMD64 Host you should set it to `mysql` but for arm use `hypriot/rpi-mysql`.

 Compile Static React Site.
 Install `react`, `reactdom` and `reactscript` via `npm`.
 Run `npm run build` in `dev/react-tutorial/`.